babolins/ising1d/README.md

     sample_freq = 100
     coupling = 1.5
     field = 0.0

-    beta = 1.0
+which would correspond to a simulation of 1024 ising spins with an interaction between sites of J/kBT = 1.5, an external electric field strength of h/kBT = 0.0.

-which would correspond to a simulation of 1024 ising spins with an interaction between sites of J = 1.5, an external electric field strength of h = 0.0 and at an inverse temperature beta = 1.0.
 In this example 10,000 sample configurations are drawn using Gibbs sampling and discarded to allow the system to equilibrate and then 100,000 samples are subsequently drawn.
 Of these 100,000 sample configurations, every 100 of them are used to estimate the net magnetization of the ensemble as well as inter-site correlations.